Oracle problems as communication tasks and optimization of quantum algorithms: Information-theoretic analysis of standard quantum algorithms

 Suppose we are given a group $G$, a set $X$ and an unknown function $f : G \rightarrow X$ that \textit{hides} a subgroup $H \subset G$.
 That is, we have the following commutative triangle:

 In this case, $f$ is the composition of the canonical projection $ \pi: G \rightarrow G/H $ with any one-to-one map (of sets) $ G/H \hookrightarrow X $ and we say that $f$ hides the subgroup $H$.
 We are given oracle access to the function $f$, and the task is to find the subgroup $H$ using as few queries as possible.
 This framework, known as the hidden subgroup problem (HSP), encompasses several well-known problems including Simon's problem, the discrete logarithm, period and order finding.
-If $G$ is abelian then there is always an efficient quantum algorithm that solves the HSP using a quantum Fourier transform~\cite{nielsen2002quantum}.
+If $G$ is finite and abelian, the Shor--Kitaev algorithm solves the HSP efficiently using a quantum Fourier transform~\cite{nielsen2002quantum}.
 In fact, in the case of order finding, this algorithm forms the quantum subroutine in Shor's prime factorization algorithm.
 Since this generic algorithm is non-adaptive, our framework applies.
 In fact, it is not even a proper multiple-query algorithm; rather it is the same single-query algorithm executed several times to learn the probability distribution of $Y$ with greater accuracy.

-Let us describe the single-query routine.
+We now describe the single-query routine.
 Let $ \mathcal{F} $ be the set of allowed functions $f$, and $ \mathcal{J} $ is the partition of $ \mathcal{F} $ into classes such that functions that hide the same subgroup $H$ are in the same class.
 Thus the indices $ j \in \mathcal{J} $ correspond to subgroups $ H_j \subset G $.
 Assuming the standard ``bit oracle'' for the function $f$, the quantum computer should consist of two registers that correspond to elements of $G$ and $X$ respectively.
 The joint state of the oracle and computer at each step $i$ is of the form:

 where $ A_j $ is the set of all functions that hide the subgroup $ H_j $ of $G$ and $ \ket{ \psi_i \left( f \right) } $ is the state of the computer at step $i$.
 In particular, right before the query we have: